Lauren Hollander, LICSW, JD

-Ask me about: weight lifting; backyard chickens
+Ask me about: weight lifting; minimalist footwear, color theory

 Favorite quote: “Don’t let them fool you – pain is a part of things.
-But remember, dear Ellie, the compost down in the field: if the rank and dank and dark are handled well, not merely discarded, but turned and known and honored, they one day come to beds of rich earth, home even to the most delicate rose.” — A Poem for My Daughter by Teddy Macker
+But remember, dear Ellie, the compost down in the field: if the rank and dank and dark are handled well, not merely discarded, but turned and known and honored, they one day come to beds of rich earth, home even to the most delicate rose.” — A Poem for My Daughter by Teddy Macker.

-Favorite kinds of couples: I find it so enlivening to work with folks who are open to change - as individuals and as parts of a relational system.
-Being with people as they experience and endure the bewilderment and wonder that accompany change is one of my favorite parts of couples work.
+Favorite kinds of couples: I find it so enlivening to work with folks who are open to change – as individuals and as parts of a relational system.
+Being with people as they experience and endure the bewilderment and wonder accompanying change is one of my favorite parts of couples work.